 But, back to the point.
 If you want to develop a dog’s work ethic, you can’t just throw them into a situation and ply them with treats and think that you’ve built something reliable.
 Using positive reinforcement well involves more than just feeding your dog lots.
 The how and when and placement of reinforcement along with the selective additional environmental challenges makes a big difference.

-Likewise, you can’t use traditional methods and correct a dog who isn’t paying attention or working for you and achieve a strong work ethic (that’ll earn you a dog that doesn’t totally trust/enjoy working with you).
+Likewise, you can’t use traditional methods and correct a dog who isn’t paying attention or working for you and achieve a strong work ethic (that’ll earn you a dog that doesn’t totally trust/enjoy working with you and possibly a dog that does the work but it’ll be riddled with emotions like anxiety that will degrade many aspects of your training and performance world).
 A dog trained that way only behaves so long as you have “controls” in place.
 Take away the leash and fear of you (usually achieved by a enough distance from you), and your imagined power over this dog fades fast.

 You’ve got to use good training strategies, build value along the way, remain your dog’s friend throughout, and prepare him for challenges.
 The only way I know how to do this is to have the dog be an active participant in the learning process.
 There’s so much more to it than just “obeying”.
 A very “obedient” dog that never developed thinking is often trained to be dumb.
 But, a dog that makes choices throughout the training journey, with criteria adjustments made neither too difficult, or too easy for too long, becomes a very clever “kid”, because he’s practicing learning all the time.
 This is fun for a dog.
 And, purely for the sake of this fun, such a dog wants to work, and a work ethic is born.